Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Nerf has always been able to create a fun range of guns in different shapes and sizes so that kids have a full arsenal to choose from in battle.
 This extends from the massive blasters with rapid-fire systems to the more tactical shooters, tiny pistols, and other niche options.
 But, it can help players to have a model that will adapt to their needs when they can only carry one gun.
 This Nerf Retaliator model offers just that with various configurations.

 There are four different configurations to this Nerf N-Strike Elite Retaliator blaster, including a barrel extension that extends the range for long-distance shooting.
 It is nice to note that the components can work with other N-Strike Elite blasters if you wanted to modify other guns in your kid’s collection.
 Also, the barrel extension has both top and bottom tactical rail, which is a nice touch.

 This adaptability means that you can get a much lighter gun for younger players.

-This range of configurations also means that users can adapt the weight of the gun.
-With everything set up and fully-loaded, you have a weapon that is quite long and full of darts.
+This range of configurations also means that users can adapt to the weight of the gun.
+With everything set up and fully loaded, you have a weapon that is quite long and full of elite darts.
 This could add up to something that is a little too much for smaller players to handle.
 Once they get the butt of the blaster to their shoulder, they may struggle to aim and get a good trajectory on the flight of the dart.
 Removing a part or two lightens the load and creates a gun that is more user-friendly for younger kids.